ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* explain how they are avoiding locking themselves into any proprietary solutions where an open standard is available.
+* Explain how they are avoiding locking themselves into any proprietary solutions where an open standard is available.
-* explain what the system outputs to users and in what format.
+* Explain what the system outputs to users and in what format.
-* describe their use of common government platforms.
+* Describe their use of common government platforms.
-* describe the integration mechanisms with any external systems.
+* Describe the integration mechanisms with any external systems.
-* explain any common user needs their service meets and what they are reusing from across government to help meet that user need.
+* Explain any common user needs their service meets and what they are reusing from across government to help meet that user need.
-* explain what common data they hold and their open data responsibility.
+* Explain what common data they hold and their open data responsibility.

 ## Point 10: Be able to test the end-to-end service in an environment identical to that of the live version, including on all common browsers and devices, and using dummy accounts and a representative sample of users.